OwenCR16/CodeGarap/README.md

 **This application serves as a demonstration.
 It does not provide a replacement for a real player's garap (interpretation), which contains a level of depth that lies outside the scope of said demonstration.
 The logic within the code is solely based on the knowledge and research of the developer.
 Thus, while the code is written in order to garap with consistent logic across different balungans (series of notes/inputs), it will likely make disputable choices in some generations.**

 **Additionally, many common techniques used with certain instruments such as sekaran (alternate patterns anticipating the seleh played on the bonang) are not included here.
 The developer felt that it would be inappropriate to imitate something that is determined by organic and cultural factors with depth too significant for a utilitarian application, and something that the developer lacks sufficient personal experience with.**

+## Additional Information
+This application emerged with the goal of furthering the developer's understanding of programming and of the C#/.NET/Blazor languages.
+The use of the Javanese gamelan to do so felt like a good opportunity